A Generalized Kernel Approach to Structured Output Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we studied the problem of structured output learning using kernel dependency estimation (KDE) methods.
-We provided a general formulation of this problem using operator-valued kernels.
-Several existing KDE methods including those by~\citet{Weston-KDE-2003} and~\citet{Cortes-KDE-2005} can be recovered from this formulation by choosing a particular operator-valued kernel.
-We then defined a covariance-based operator-valued kernel for our proposed KDE formulation.
-This kernel takes into account the structure of the output kernel feature space and encodes the interactions between the outputs, but makes no reference to the input space.
+In this paper, we presented a general formulation of kernel dependency estimation~(KDE) for structured output learning using operator-valued kernels, and illustrated its use in several experiments.
+We also proposed a new covariance-based operator-valued kernel that takes into account the structure of the output kernel feature space.
+This kernel encodes the interactions between the outputs, but makes no reference to the input space.
 We addressed this issue by introducing a variant of our KDE method based on the conditional covariance operator that in addition to the correlation between the outputs takes into account the effects of the input variables.
-Finally, we evaluated the performance of our KDE method using both covariance and conditional covariance kernels on two structured output problems, and compared it to the state-of-the-art kernel-based structured output regression methods.

-In our both experiments, we used relatively small training and test sets.
-Experiments on larger datasets are necessary in order to have a better evaluation of our method in general, and to better observe the potential advantage of the conditional covariance kernel w.r.t.~the covariance kernel and other KDE methods.
-Another interesting direction for future research is to investigate operator-valued kernels in the context of classification-based structured output learning~\citep{Tsochantaridis-2005} and to compare the resulting algorithms with structured SVMs.
+In our work, we focused on regression-based structured output prediction.
+An interesting direction for future research is to explore operator-valued kernels in the context of classification-based structured output learning.
+Joint kernels and operator-valued kernels have strong connections, but more investigation is needed to show how operator-valued kernel formulation can be used to improve joint kernel methods, and how to deal with the pre-image problem in this case.